-Some of the detectives may be opposed to the establishment of the three grades in the Bureau, due to their belief that they may be transferred from the highest grade to the lower grade but it is understood that a provision will be made that any detective rating as detective Lieut. cannot be reduced accepts on charges.
-This provision clearly protects the men, but it will not apply to detective – sergeants and the plainclothesmen.
-If men assigned to the Bureau failed to measure up after a reasonable time, they simply will be transferred back to the uniform force and other named to fill their places.
-Marshall Carter said that there should be not less than five detectives in the motor division, for in the combustibles division, for in the homicide division, for in the bogus check division, six for special I classwork and 25 men for burglaries, petty theft, and general complaints.
+Some detectives might be opposed to the three grades being established in the Bureau because they fear that they could be demoted from the highest grade to the lower grade, but it is understood that a clause will be made to ensure that no detective with the rank of detective Lieut. cannot be reduced if charged.
+The men are undoubtedly protected by this clause, but detective sergeants and plainclothes personnel are exempt.
+Men assigned to the Bureau who didn't perform satisfactorily after a reasonable amount of time would simply be sent back to the uniformed force, and new people would be named to take their positions.
+According to Marshall Carter, there should be at least five detectives assigned to the motor division, five for the combustibles division, six for the special I classwork, and 25 for burglaries, small-scale larceny, and general complaints.

 It Was a Time Before the Two-Way Mirror Was used in Law Enforcement